nkalband/hadoop-cluster-utils/README.md

          *) return;;
    esac
   ```
-4. Same username/useraccount should be needed on `master` and `slaves` nodes for multinode installation.
+4. Same username/useraccount should be need on `master` and `slaves` nodes for multinode installation.

 ### Installations: